doekenorg/iterator-functions/README.md

 ## Available functions

-All available methods are modeled after their `array_*` equivalent.
+All available functions are modeled after their `array_*` equivalent.
 But instead of returning an `array` it will return an `Iterator` instance.
 This means that you can use them in the same way, but get the added memory preserving benefits.

 - `iterator_column(\Traversable $iterator, $column_key, $index_key = null): ColumnIterator`